Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Overview of the phenomenology in binary models

-for all $\mu$.
-The non-convexity of the problem is induced by the binary nature of the weights.
 Since the late 1980s this model has been studied using statistical physics techniques by Gardner and Derrida~\cite{gardner1988The,Gardner_1989} and by Krauth and M\'ezard~\cite{krauth1989storage} in the limit $N, \, P \to \infty$ with fixed $\alpha$.
 They found that one can find solutions to the problem only up to a given critical value of $\alpha$ that separates a SAT from an UNSAT phase: for $\alpha < \alpha_c$ the problem admits an exponential number of solutions, whereas for $\alpha>\alpha_c$ no solution to the problem can be found.
-Huang and Kabashima~\cite{huang2014origin} computed the entropy of solutions at a given distance from a typical solution (the so-called \emph{Franz-Parisi} entropy), and showed that for $\alpha<\alpha_c$ the space of solutions splits into well-separated clusters of vanishing entropy.
-More in detail, they found that picking a configuration $\tilde{\boldsymbol{w}}$ at random from the set of all solutions, its closest other solution is found by flipping an extensive number of weights.
-This means that typical solutions are completely isolated.
+Huang and Kabashima~\cite{huang2014origin} computed the entropy of solutions at a given distance from \emph{typical} solutions (the so-called \emph{Franz-Parisi} entropy) showing that for $\alpha<\alpha_c$ the space of solutions splits into well-separated clusters of vanishing entropy.
+More in detail, they found that picking a configuration $\tilde{\boldsymbol{w}}$ at random from the set of all solutions, the closest solution is found by flipping an extensive number of weights.
+This means that typical solutions are completely isolated or ``\emph{sharp}'', namely the training error is larger than zero even at very small (but extensive) distances around them.
 The geometrical organization of typical solutions was later confirmed rigorously in a related model, the symmetric binary perceptron~\cite{perkins2021frozen,abbe2021binary}.
 In several constraint satisfaction problems (CSPs), such point-like solutions are generally believed to be hard to find algorithmically.
-In particular in Boolean satisfiability problems like $k$-SAT~\cite{mezard2002analytic} and in graph coloring~\cite{Zdeborova2008} all the best known algorithms start to fail in finding solutions at the so-called \emph{clustering} transition, which occurs at the constraint density for which only such isolated isolated solutions remain.
+In particular in Boolean satisfiability problems like $k$-SAT~\cite{mezard2002analytic,marino2016backtracking,Marino_2021} and in graph coloring~\cite{Zdeborova2008} all the best known algorithms start to fail in finding solutions at the so-called \emph{clustering} transition, which occurs at the constraint density for which only such isolated solutions remain.